 Non-employee directors may elect to defer all or a portion of their annual stock or cash awards through the Directors Stock Plan.
 When directors elect to defer their stock award, their deferred compensation account is credited with a number of "stock units."
 Each stock unit is equal in value to a share of our common stock, but because it is not an actual share of our common stock it does not have any voting rights.
 When directors elect to defer their cash award, they may choose to invest such deferred cash compensation into either (i) Schlumberger common stock, (ii) money market equivalents, or (iii) an S&P 500 equivalent.
 Deferrals into a stock account are credited with dividend equivalents in the form of cash to be paid at the time of vesting and deferrals into the cash account are credited with gains or losses based on the monthly performance of the various investment options described above.
-Following retirement from our Board and depending on the director's election, a non-employee director may receive the deferred compensation on the date of the director's retirement.
+Following retirement from our Board and depending on the director's election, a non-employee director may receive the deferred compensation on the date of the director's retirement or a date that is one year following the date of the director's retirement.